Deportation of Koreans in the Soviet Union: Death toll

 Many died of hunger, sickness and exposure during the first years in Central Asia.
 Typhus and malaria were also the causes of fatalities.
 Estimates based on population statistics suggest that the total number of deported Koreans who died in exile is between 16,500 to 28,200 at a minimum, and up to 40,000 and 50,000 people, a mortality rate ranging from 10% for the lower estimates, and up to 16.3% to 25% for the high estimates.

 Integration

 The NKVD and Council of People's Commissars could not agree upon the status of the deported Koreans.
-In formal sense, they were not regarded as special settlers, nor were they considered exiled since the reason for their resettlement was not repression.
+Formally they were neither regarded as special settlers, nor were they considered exiled since the reason for their resettlement was not repression.
 Finally, on 3 March 1947, MVD minister S. N. Kruglov signed a directive that allowed the banished Koreans to obtain passports, though they could only be used within Central Asia, and not for the border areas.
-In Kazakhstan the Korean theatre, the Korean newspaper Senbong, a Korean pedagogical institute and college, and deposits of Korean language books were also relocated, making the country the center of Korean intellectual life in the Soviet Union.

-Due to their hard work, the exiled Koreans obtained high ranks in the local industry, government, and educational institutions.
-Dozens of Koreans in Kazakhstan and Uzbekistan were designated Heroes of Socialist Labor, including Kim Pen-Hwa, chairman of a collective farm; Hwan Man-Kim, member of the Uzbek Communist Party; and Lyubov Li, who harvested corn.
-After the Nazi invasion of the Soviet Union, many Koreans were drafted into the Red Army and sent to the front.
-One of them, Captain Aleksandr Pavlovich Min, was awarded the title Hero of the Soviet Union, the country's highest honor.
-Koreans were elected to the Parliaments of the Soviet Union and Central Asian Republics and by the 1970s the number of Koreans with a college degree was double that of the general population.
+The 1959 census enumerated 74,019 Koreans in the Kazakh SSR (0.8% of the population) and 138,453 Koreans in the Uzbek SSR (1.7% of the population).
+Between 1959 and 1979, the number of Koreans increased by 24% in Kazakhstan; 18% in Uzbekistan; 299% in Kyrgyzstan and 373% in Tajikistan.